The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/ed907e1c413ddc96de21643297f1556345fb5db8e3d1e4306af692ff638ef529.png

 6.6.
-The distribution framework#
+The Distribution Framework#

 At this point we have a complete set of ways to represent distributions: PMFs, CDFs, and PDFs The following figure shows these representations and the transitions from one to another.
 For example, if we have a Pmf, we can use the cumsum function to compute the cumulative sum of the probabilities and get a Cdf that represents the same distribution.